yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > - Use a higher value when your capture window is short and workload is spiky.
 > - Use a lower value when your capture window is long and you want more coverage.

+> [!WARNING]
+> Setting `@MinExecCount` too low can amplify **statistical noise** (false positives).
+Setting it too high can hide real regressions that occur on important but lower-frequency paths (false negatives).
+Tune it based on replay duration and workload shape.

 - `@MinRegressionRatio`
   Controls the minimum regression ratio that qualifies as a “regression candidate.”
   The script computes: